Desk with Laptop, Calculator, Files and small model of house with epc colours

 Also in the photo, we can see the cavity of the party wall which separates the two properties.
 This reveals that the party wall is a cavity wall, rather than being a solid wall, and it is not insulated.

-So, to determine the insulation status of a cavity wall, the assessor will stand outside the property and look at the wall.
 If they can see a series of drill holes indicating the presence of retrofitted Cavity Wall Insulation, they will enter the insulation status of the cavity wall in the assessment as: 'Filled Cavity'.

 (There are also options for combined 'filled cavity' plus 'internal' or 'external' insulation too, if that has also been fitted, but we'll proceed here to consider only 'Filled Cavity').